 For reporting and later analysis and learning, it is most important that you enter the correct dose and time that you took your insulin.

 In addition to tracking blood glucose, insulin, carbs, and exercise, you can also track oral and injectable medications, heart rate, blood pressure, blood lipids, and Hemoglobin A1C.
 You can also track "Comments" if you wish - this might be a good place to track your perceptions of stress on a daily basis.
 You can also create your own custom trackers.
-If you set up trackers on the web, then they will carry over to your app as long as you login into your account.

 Ketones.
 You can track ketones as a custom tracker.
 Tracking ketones is especially important when you are sick, your blood glucose readings are very high, and/or when you are pregnant.